sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 Line decorations enhance code views with Sourcegraph extensions such as [Codecov](https://sourcegraph.com/extensions/sourcegraph/codecov), [Sentry](https://sourcegraph.com/extensions/sourcegraph/sentry), and [Datadog](https://sourcegraph.com/extensions/sourcegraph/datadog-metrics).
 In 3.5, line decorations are now available on pull/merge requests on GitHub, Bitbucket Server, and GitLab.

-Here is an example of the Codecov Sourcegraph extension showing covered (and uncovered) lines in a pull request in GitHub:

 ## Powering code alerts with saved searches

 <p class="container">